What are some alternative words for classic?

 Synonyms for classic

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term classic.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word classic.

 English Synonyms and Antonyms